mreff555/TempCtrl/README.md

 ## Pull requests

 I have been really busy with life... and other projects lately.
-What to contribute?
+Want to contribute?
 Please feel free to submit a pull request.
-I am up for bug fixes or features, here are some known areas which need more work.
+Bug fixes or features, welcome.
+Here are some known areas which need more work.

 - I built this off a RPI 4.
 I started making arrangements for the older versions but never got around to it.
 - Unit testing through docker, which means getting creative with the /proc filesystem
 - Still never finished the PID algorithm.
+- Need to finish the xfer function and an object to handle the heating element

 ## Dependancies
 - wiringPi.h